-Alternatively referred to as SDR-RAM, SDRAM is short for Synchronous DRAM and is a type of DIMM memory that synchronizes itself with the computer's system clock to provide a synchronization between the memory and the computer processor.
-Being synchronized allows the memory to run at higher speeds than previous memory types and asynchronous DRAM and also supports up to 133MHz system bus cycling.
-Since 1993, this has been the prevalent type of memory used in computers around the world.
-In the below picture is an example of a SDRAM DIMM.
+SDRAM, which is short for Synchronous DRAM, is a type of memory that synchronizes itself with the computer's system clock.
+Being synchronized allows the memory to run at higher speeds than previous memory types and asynchronous DRAM and also supports up to 133 MHz system bus cycling.
+Since 1993, this is the prevalent type of memory used in computers around the world.
+In the picture below is an example of a SDRAM DIMM.
 The original type, named SDRAM, up to the current type, DDR3, are all derivatives of the SDRAM memory type.